silvus/dotfiles/app/.textadept/textadept/doc/api.md

 it comes to tokens.
 Perhaps only distinguishing between keywords and identifiers is necessary, or maybe recognizing constants and built-in functions, methods, or libraries is desirable.
-The Lua lexer, for example, defines 11 tokens: whitespace, comments, strings, numbers, keywords, built-in functions, constants, built-in libraries, identifiers, labels, and operators.
+The Lua lexer, for example, defines 11 tokens: whitespace, keywords, built-in functions, constants, built-in libraries, identifiers, strings, comments, numbers, labels, and operators.
 Even though constants, built-in functions, and built-in libraries are subsets of identifiers, Lua programmers find it helpful for the lexer to distinguish between them all.
 It is perfectly acceptable to just recognize keywords and identifiers.

 In a lexer, tokens consist of a token name and an LPeg pattern that matches a sequence of characters recognized as an instance of that token.
 Create tokens using the [`lexer.token()`](#lexer.token) function.
 Let us examine the "whitespace" token defined in the template shown earlier:

-    local ws = token(l.WHITESPACE, l.space^1)
+    local ws = token(lexer.WHITESPACE, lexer.space^1)

 At first glance, the first argument does not appear to be a string name and the second argument does not appear to be an LPeg pattern.
 Perhaps you